BSDE-xSirBlockx/AdventureCraft/README.md

 ## Download

 On first start it will download all needed ressources needed to play the game.
+You will need the [64 Bit Offline Java JRE](https://www.java.com/de/download/manual.jsp) in order to run it without issues.

 You can download the launcher [here](https://github.com/BSDE-xSirBlockx/ACLauncher/releases/).